scriptwide-fonts/scriptwide-sans-cjk/README.md

   * Scriptwide Sans CJK-A covers the BMP, Scriptwide Sans CJK-B covers ext-B, and Scriptwide Sans CJK-C covers everything else.
 One font file can only support 65535 glyphs, therefore the font has to be split.
 2. Why not 2 fonts?
   * Good question.
-3. Why isn't the entirety of Lorchin Sans directly integrated into Scriptwide Sans CJK?
-  * Some glyphs from Lorchin Sans are directly integrated due to the complexity of some glyphs.
-However, glyphs from Lorchin Sans often do not follow the aesthetics of Source Han Sans.
-4. Why, then, are some glyphs directly integrated from Lorchin Sans?
+3. Why are some glyphs directly integrated from Lorchin Sans?
-  * Due to "technical issues" (i.e. laziness) I am unable to draw glyphs under certain radicals.
-In these cases glyphs from Lorchin Sans would look aesthetically more pleasing than what I could have done.
+  * In previous versions of Scriptwide Sans CJK, some glyphs are directly integrated from Lorchin Sans due to my laziness.
+These should be updated to the glyphs in Plangothic, but some may not be updated properly due to oversights.
-5. Why do some glyphs look terrible?
+4. Why do some glyphs look terrible?
   * With the complexity of certain glyphs, they are sometimes directly drawn and bolded.
+If this is the case, you may directly use glyphs from Plangothic.
-6. Can I expand on this font?
+5. Can I expand on this font?
-  * As per the OFL, you are free to do so as long as your font abides to the OFL.
+  * Yes, unless you violate the OFL.
+You probably won't if you're being reasonable.
-7. What's the point of these questions?
+6. What's the point of these questions?
   * I only know that, that's what Damascus, that's what the point of Damascus.
-8. Did you remove the coverage images of Scriptwide Sans CJK-A and C?
+7. Did you remove the coverage images?
-  * Yes, as they are redundant.
+  * Yes, as they are redundant now.

 ## Disclaimer